uglyrobot/imajinn-ai/readme.txt

 ### Imajinn AI - Plugin Features

-- **Generate images with AI** - Just type in a prompt and Imajinn will generate a stunning image for you to use on your site
+- **Generate images with AI** - Just type in a prompt and Imajinn will generate a stunning image for you to use on your site.
-- **Gutenberg block** - Create images right inside your posts/pages with the Imajinn AI Block
+- **Gutenberg block** - Create images right inside your posts/pages with the Imajinn AI Block.
-- **Save to library** - Save your favorite images to your WordPress media library for easy access in any theme/plugin.
+- **Save to library** - Upscale and save your favorite images to your WordPress media library for easy access in any theme/plugin.
-- **Insert images** - Insert your generated images into any post/page as an image block with a single click
+- **Insert images** - Insert your high resolution generated images into any post/page as an image block with a single click.
-- **Style presets** - Customize your images with a variety of preset options like art medium, artist style, and more
+- **Style presets** - Customize your images with a variety of preset options like art medium, artist style, and more!
-- **History** - Easily view and jump back to previous image generations to modify and customize your prompts
+- **History** - Easily view and jump back to previous image generations to modify and customize your prompts.
+- **Media page** - Generate images outside of the Gutenberg editor for support with any theme builder.
-- **Easy-connect** – no confusing API keys.
+- **Easy-connect** – No confusing API keys.
 Simply click to connect
-- **Powerful cloud servers** - Imajinn AI is powered by the most advanced cloud GPUs, so you can generate images with the highest quality and speed right from your WordPress dashboard
+- **Powerful cloud servers** - Imajinn AI is powered by the most advanced cloud GPUs, so you can generate images with the highest quality and speed right from your WordPress dashboard.
-- **Royalty-free images** - Use the images you generate on your site without worrying about licensing issues
+- **Royalty-free images** - Use the images you generate on your site without worrying about licensing issues.
-- **Unlimited users** – any WordPress user on any site can use the Imajinn Block to generate images
+- **Unlimited users** – Any WordPress user on any site can use the Imajinn Block to generate images.
-- **Unlimited sites** - you can connect just one site, hundreds, or thousands...no extra license costs
+- **Unlimited sites** - You can connect just one site, hundreds, or thousands...no extra license costs.

 ★★★★★
 > “looks impressive for sure!” - WP Weekly